-On the other hand, a macroscopic description of dissipative hydrodynamics poses further conceptual problems, since it has long been recognized that a naive relativistic extension of the Navier-Stokes equations is inconsistent with relativistic invariance, implying superluminal propagation, hence non-causal and unstable behavior.
-This can be corrected by resorting to fully-hyperbolic formulations of relativistic hydrodynamics.
+On the other hand, a macroscopic description of dissipative hydrodynamics poses further conceptual problems, since it has long been recognized that a naive relativistic extension of the Navier-Stokes equations is inconsistent with relativistic invariance, implying superluminal propagation and hence noncausal and unstable behavior.
+This can be corrected by resorting to fully hyperbolic formulations of relativistic hydrodynamics.
 However, while various frameworks have been proposed, the definition of second-order relativistic viscous hydrodynamic equations is still debated, with a lot of ongoing research [6-18].

-In this context, approaches based on a mesoscopic description help overcoming some of these problems.
-This approach is useful as, eventually, one may want to study "beyond-hydrodynamics" phenomenology; on the other hand, a consistent description of the hydrodynamic regime requires establishing a link between the mesoscale and the macroscopic parameters [10, 12, 14, 19-31].
-More in general, there is a strong need for reliable numerical tools, as well as numerical benchmarks to compare accuracy, stability and performance of these solvers.
+In this context, approaches based on a mesoscopic description help overcome some of these problems.
+This approach is useful as, eventually, one may want to study "beyondhydrodynamics" phenomenology; on the other hand, a consistent description of the hydrodynamic regime requires establishing a link between the mesoscale and the macroscopic parameters [10,12,14,19-31].
+In general, there is a strong need for reliable numerical tools, as well as numerical benchmarks to compare accuracy, stability, and performance of these solvers.

-Typical benchmarks used in the validation of relativistic hydrodynamics codes are the Bjorken flow [32], Gubser flow [33], and the Riemann problem [34, 35].
+Typical benchmarks used in the validation of relativistic hydrodynamics codes are the Bjorken flow [32], Gubser flow [33], and the Riemann problem [34,35].
 The latter is particularly useful to investigate the robustness of a numerical method due to the presence of strong discontinuities that give origin to the formation of shock waves.
 While the benchmark has an analytic solution only for two limiting cases, namely for the inviscid and the ballistic regimes, in the recent past several studies have analyzed the formation of relativistic shock waves in viscous QGP matter [36-39].

-To the best of our knowledge, all previous works have been restricted solely to the study of the ultrarelativistic regime, for which the appropriate equation of state (EOS) writes as $\epsilon = 3P$.
-In this work we consider instead a more general EOS, accounting for massive particles:
+To the best of our knowledge, all previous works have been restricted solely to the study of the ultrarelativistic regime, for which the appropriate equation of state (EOS) is written as $\epsilon = 3P$.
+In this work, we consider instead a more general EOS, accounting for massive particles:

-$$\epsilon = P\left(3 + \zeta \frac{K_1(\zeta)}{K_2(\zeta)}\right) , \qquad (1)$$ $$P = nk{\rm B}T ,$$ where the relativistic parameter $\zeta = mc^2/k_B T$, defined as the ratio between the rest mass energy mc^2 and the thermal energy $k_B T$, physically characterizes the kinematic regime of the macroscopic fluid, with $\zeta \to 0$ in the ultra-relativistic regime and $\zeta \to \infty$ in the nonrelativistic one.
-This approach allows to test EOS quite similar to the one coming from lattice QCD calculations, even if a very precise description of the most recent EoS requires to consider a temperature dependent mass as shown in Ref.
+$$\epsilon = P\left(3 + \zeta \frac{K_1(\zeta)}{K_2(\zeta)}\right),$$ where the relativistic parameter $\zeta = mc^2/k_BT$, defined as the ratio between the rest mass energy mc^2 and the thermal energy k_BT , physically characterizes the kinematic regime of the macroscopic fluid, with $\zeta \rightarrow 0$ in the ultrarelativistic regime and $\zeta \rightarrow \infty$ in the nonrelativistic one.
+This approach allows to test EOS quite similar to the one coming from lattice QCD calculations, even if a very precise description of the most recent EoS requires us to consider a temperaturedependent mass as shown in Ref.
 [40].
-Such an approach has been already implemented within the relativistic Boltzmann approach in [41] and discussed also to derive relativistic viscous hydrodynamics [42].
+Such an approach has been already implemented within the relativistic Boltzmann approach in Ref.
+[41] and discussed also to derive relativistic viscous hydrodynamics [42].